 The Manager, the Mortgage Broker or their Affiliates will determine the amount of any brokerage or due diligence fees they may charge.
-In the case of Prime Mortgages which are originated by the Mortgage Broker, such fees will generally be paid by the borrower.
+In the case of Mortgages which are originated by the Mortgage Broker, such fees will generally be paid by the borrower.
 In some instances where the Trust agrees to participate in a loan which has a low brokerage fee, a portion of the brokerage fee may be deducted from interest payments otherwise payable to the Trust.
-In the case of Prime Mortgages which have been purchased by the Mortgage Broker from third parties, such fees may also be deducted from interest payments otherwise payable to the Trust, or may be paid directly by the Trust as a result of the difference between the purchase price paid by the Mortgage Broker and the purchase price paid by the Trust.
+In the case of Mortgages which have been purchased by the Mortgage Broker from third parties, such fees may also be deducted from interest payments otherwise, as a result of the difference between the purchase price paid by the Mortgage Broker and the purchase price paid by the Trust.
 The brokerage fees charged to the Trust in such instances will vary depending on the size of the transaction and the amount of any fees otherwise payable to the Mortgage Broker.
 Such fees will generally be paid by the borrower, but may be deducted from monies paid by borrowers in respect of existing Mortgages which have been purchased from third parties.